How to Clean a Kayak | Step-by-Step Guide & Tips On Kayak Maintenance

 Apply UV protectant (optional): Once the kayak is dry, you can apply a UV protectant to help protect the boat from the damaging effects of the sun’s rays.

 By following these steps, you can keep your polyethylene kayak clean and well-maintained, ensuring that it provides you with many years of enjoyable paddling.
+Remember to always use gentle cleaning solutions and avoid harsh chemicals that can damage the kayak’s surface.

 Use 303 Protectant to protect your kayak from UV some people like to use kayak soup to clean but don’t use dish soap because dish soap will affect the finish of your gel coat instead use detergent formulated to clean boats and RVs.